Prince Harry Praised For Carrying On Princess Diana’s Legacy Amid Meghan Markle Engagement Rumors

 Although Harry has also devoted some of his time to working with the military and veterans, he has two causes that mirror those of Princess Diana’s.
 Both royal mother and son have land mines and AIDS as their main missions.

 Diana famously shook hands with an HIV-positive man in 1987 to discredit the stigmas at the time.
-In addition to AIDs, she earned credit for helping the Ottawa Treaty to pass, a 1997 treaty that focused on anti–land mine legislature.
+In addition to AIDs, she earned credit for helping the Ottawa Treaty to pass; the 1997 treaty that focused on anti–land mine legislature.

 And now it’s Prince Harry’s turn.
 He recalled the memory of his mother on International Mine Awareness Day this year.